TERMS & CONDITIONS

 6.4 You agree to allow us access to your property to deliver the Goods and provide the Services as soon as practicable after you have been advised that the Goods are ready.
 If you have not given us access to your property for this purpose within 4 weeks of being informed that the Goods are ready for delivery, then (without affecting any other rights we may have) you must immediately pay the whole of the outstanding balance of the Price.
 We will be entitled to recover from you any reasonable losses, costs and expenses we incur as a result of your failure to take delivery of the Goods including (without limitation) any costs of storage of the Goods.

 6.6 Our installers are not permitted under the terms of our insurance to reposition telephone or burglar alarm fittings or any other electrical connections, aerials, gas or water installations.
-If for whatever reason you do not comply with your obligations to organise this in advance under this clause 6.6 we reserve the right to postpone or suspend the supply of the Services until you have done so and to charge you for time lost by our fitters in attending your property and being unable to work at the rate of £500 plus VAT per fitter per day.
+If for whatever reason you do not comply with your obligations to organise this in advance under this clause 6.6 we reserve the right to postpone or suspend the supply of the Services until you have done so and to charge you for time lost by our fitters in attending your property and being unable to work at the rate of £600 including VAT per fitter per day.

 6.7 We do not tolerate abuse of our staff in the office or on site and reserve the right to cancel your contract in the event that this occurs, in which case you must immediately pay the whole of the outstanding balance of the Price and we will deliver the Goods to site for installation by others.